 The Dietary Guidelines provide authoritative advice on how good dietary habits can promote health and reduce risk for major chronic diseases.

-The ADA website contains a section specifically designed for older adults who are interested in learning more about nutrition.
+The Academy's website contains a section specifically designed for older adults who are interested in learning more about nutrition.

 This easy-to-use website features basic nutrition information for older adults from the National Institutes of Health.

 A federal resource that provides easy access to all online federal government information on nutrition.

 Supplemental Nutrition Assistance Program (SNAP)

 This site provides information on the Supplemental Nutrition Assistance Program, including eligibility and application information.

 - Medicare and Medicaid Options

 Get counseling on your Medicare coverage options: The State Health Insurance Assistance Program uses local volunteers to help people with Medicare understand and select from their various Medicare coverage options including Part D drug plans, managed care (HMO), and Medigap plans.